 Variability in peatland carbon cycle processes and implications for interpreting warming experiments.

-Scientists from Oak Ridge National Laboratory examined variability in peatland carbon stocks and fluxes measured over space and time using field measurements and modeling approaches.
+Scientists from Oak Ridge National Laboratory (ORNL) examined variability in peatland carbon stocks and fluxes measured over space and time using field measurements and modeling approaches.

 Natalie A. Griffiths

 This material is based on work supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science.
 Oak Ridge National Laboratory (ORNL) is managed by UT Battelle, LLC, for DOE under contract DEAC05-00OR22725.
 The Spruce and Peatland Responses Under Changing Environments (SPRUCE) experiment is a collaborative research effort between ORNL and the U.S. Department of Agriculture (USDA) Forest Service.
 The participation of Spatial Data Services (SDS) in SPRUCE efforts was funded by the Northern Research Station of the USDA Forest Service.
 A portion of this work was performed under the auspices of DOE by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344.

 Griffiths, N.A., P.J.
 Hanson, D.M.
 Ricciuto, C.M.
 Iversen, et al. “Temporal and spatial variation in peatland carbon cycling and implications for interpreting responses of an ecosystem-scale warming experiment.”
 Soil Science Society of America Journal 81(6), 1668–1688 (2017).
 [DOI:10.2136/sssaj2016.12.0422]

 Spruce and Peatland Responses Under Changing Environments project: https://mnspruce.ornl.gov/